 Bruno Sammartino took the wrestling business seriously — so seriously, in fact, that he refused to break kayfabe longer than almost anyone else from his era.
-It was Sammartino’s commitment to kayfabe that almost got Freddie Blassie killed.
+It was Sammartino’s commitment to kayfabe that put Freddie Blassie in severe real-life danger.

 He did road work — running up to 8 miles every day — until his body would no longer let him.
 His reputation as a strongman was well-earned, and Sammartino continued lifting weights daily well into his later years, as well.

 His straightforward, no-nonsense attitude allowed generations of fans in the northeast United States to believe in him, and Sammartino didn’t want to let those fans down.